VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  # Functional specifications
 The below Story was created in JIRA and describes the functional specifications of the  role of Manager, for which the final project is performed upon.

-As a Manager, I want to be able to access customers account.
+As a Manager, I want to be able to access all customers account.

 **Description:**
 * The Manager account can be accessed after login.